Frequently Asked Questions for families

 2. Do you offer crafts for kids at Live Oak? – Yes!
-The Children’s Area offers a variety of craft projects for children, including Fabric Art, Woodcrafts, Pottery, and our Apothecary Lab, where you can make a special massage oil for Dad’s stinky feet!
+The Children’s Area offers a variety of craft projects for children, including Fabric Art, Woodcrafts, and Pottery.
 Purchase your discounted family Craft Pass online before the festival so that you’ll be all set when the fun begins!

 3. Besides crafts, what else is there to do at Live Oak for kids and teens? – There are nature hikes, juggling workshops, yoga, a talent show, music, and, of course, just running wild around camp finding friends, new and old!

 Ping-pong is always a big hit at Live Oak, and the game zone also has bocci ball, card games and chips, henna, dreamcatchers and jewelry making for ages 13-17.
 Popcorn and pizza will be DELIVERED for special events!

 4. Are there any concerts specifically for kids or teens?
 There are concerts on Friday and Saturday for the younger crowd.

 5. I hear there is a talent show.
 How does that work? – The Amazing Talent Show highlights Sunday afternoon, showcasing all the kids and teens who want to strut their stuff!
 Practice and tryouts are on Friday and Saturday afternoon.
 All are welcomed and encouraged by our kind and patient talent show coordinators.